 Is it any good?

-Form follows content in Robert Altman's The Company.
-As in the lives of the ballet troupe it portrays, it is the dance that takes center stage.
+Form follows content in Robert Altman's mesmerizing film; as in the lives of the ballet troupe it portrays, it is the dance that takes center stage.
 The rest of the characters' lives are glimpsed only around the edges.
 The result is intimate and moving, with dance numbers that are thrillingly filmed and backstage stories that are quietly observed.
 This is not about nutcrackers and tutus.
 This is about people who make the ultimate commitment to art and, especially, it is about the art that they make.
 Altman is not just showing us dancers here.
 He is showing us himself.

 The off-stage scenes have a loose, documentary feel but they are as meticulously observed and as carefully positioned as a ballerina en pointe.
 The rehearsal scenes mix art and drama as the choreographers treat the primary dancers the way sculptors treat clay while the back-up dancers "marking" the moves off to the side.
 One technical point worth noting is that this is the first film to use a new post-production process called Darbee Vision, which adds depth and vivid color to video, and which is ideally suited for photographing the dance numbers, which are, after all, center stage.

 Families can talk about...

 Families can talk about the commitment required for the dancers and the people who run the company.